vippsas/vipps-shopify/README.md

 ## Payment

 When you enable this plugin, your customers will be able to choose Vipps or MobilePay as a payment method directly in the checkout.
 There is no need to go via a third party payment method.
-If your customer chooses Vipps or MobilePay, the customer fills in the contact information and is then asked to enter the phone number in the Vipps/MobilePay app.
-Then the customer confirms the payment in the Vipps/MobilePay app.
-The order is now completed and are now stored in your Shopify store.
+If your customer chooses Vipps or MobilePay, they fill in the contact information and are asked to enter the phone number in the Vipps/MobilePay app.
+Then, they confirm the payment in the Vipps/MobilePay app.
+The order is now completed and is stored in your Shopify store.

 **Please note:** We don't have a solution for *Express* in Shopify.
 This is due to limitations on Shopify's side, and if Shopify makes changes that